Cris140/Tacotron2AutoTrim/README.md

 Auto trim and auto transcription of audio for using in Tacotron 2

+UPDATE: THIS PROJECT IS NO LONGER MANTAINED AND A NEW DATASET GENERATOR TOOL WITH 99% TRANSCRIPTION ACCURACY WILL BE RELEASED BY ME SOON
 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

 IMPORTANT: .exe releases are not been updated anymore, if you want to use the latest version of the program you will have to run it from source with python.